One of the main objectives of VBA and (more generally) Excel is to work with (and manipulate) data.

 In addition to these rules, and suggestions related to those rules, you can find a few additional practices or suggestions made by Excel experts below.

 For example, one of the most common suggestions regarding VBA variable naming, is to make variable names descriptive.
-As stated by John Walkenbach in Excel 2013 Power Programming with VBA:

 In some case, you can use comments to describe variables that don't have descriptive names.
 I suggest, however, that you try to use descriptive variable names.
 They are, in my opinion, more helpful.

 Finally, advanced VBA users suggest that you add a prefix to the names of VBA variables for purposes of identifying their data type.
 These users argue that adding these prefixes makes the code more readable and easier to modify since all variables can be easily identified as of a specific data type throughout the VBA code.